greg0ire/dockerony/README.md

 ### The nginx container

-By default, defines a fpm-status.dev virtualhost.
-Try it!
+By default, defines a monitoring.dev virtualhost.
+Try it, it displays nginx and php-fpm status pages.